Starbucks has taught us all that there is more than one type of coffee. But it’s still a linguistic minefield out there. Especially in Vienna.

 Wiener Melange

-A local favourite that combines German and French words that mean, taken literally, “Viennese mixture”.
+A local favourite (mine, too) that combines German and French words that mean, taken literally, “Viennese mixture”.
 Often shortened to just Melange on menus and when ordering.

 This type of coffee is an espresso with steamed milk, topped with a little foam.
 Which sounds a lot like a cappuccino.

-I actually asked a specialist at the local coffee museum about this and he told me that (officially) a Melange is essentially like a cappuccino, but with a little extra hot water.
+I actually asked a specialist at the local coffee museum about the Melange and he told me that (officially) it’s essentially like a cappuccino, but with a little extra hot water.
 So there you have it.

 Häferlkaffee

-Literally a mug of coffee, so coffee with milk – not quite as much milk as you’d get in a Caffè latte though.
+Literally a “mug of coffee,” so coffee with milk – not quite as much milk as you’d get in a Caffè latte though.
+And not always served in a mug but in a large cup.

 Caffeine-free